jeffreykegler/old_kollos/design/rewrite.md

 that uses
 the rewritten rules,
-every instance of a rewritten rule must be part of a substree that obeys the following rules:
+every instance of a rewritten rule must be part of a subtree that obeys the following rules:

 + The top symbol of the subtree must be a brick symbol mapping to the original rule's LHS.